2015 European migrant crisis: Gradual surge in early 2015

+Due to their lack of capacity to process applications the German office suspended the Dublin Regulation for Syrians.
+Interpreting this to mean that Germany would begin accepting larger numbers of refugees many immigrants attempted to reach Germany from Hungary and southeastern Europe.
+They were met with a warm reception from the German crowds.

 September–November 2015: peak of the crisis

 Germany accepts refugees stranded in Hungary

-On September 1, Hungarian government closed outbound rail traffic from Budapest's Keleti station, which many refugees were using to travel to Austria and Germany.
+On 1 September, Hungarian government closed outbound rail traffic from Budapest's Keleti station, which many refugees were using to travel to Austria and Germany.
 Within days, a massive buildup of people had formed at the station.
-On September 4, several thousand set off to make the 150 km journey towards Austria on foot, at which point the Hungarian government relented and no longer tried to stop them.
+On 4 September, several thousand set off to make the 150 km journey towards Austria on foot, at which point the Hungarian government relented and no longer tried to stop them.
 In an effort to force the Austrian and German governments' hands, Hungary chartered buses to the Austrian border for both those walking and those who had stayed behind at the station.
-Unwilling to resort to violence to keep them out, and faced with a potential humanitarian crisis if the huge numbers languished in Hungary indefinitely, Germany and Austria jointly announced on September 4 that they would allow the migrants into their borders and apply for asylum.
+Unwilling to resort to violence to keep them out, and faced with a potential humanitarian crisis if the huge numbers languished in Hungary indefinitely, Germany and Austria jointly announced on 4 September that they would allow the migrants to cross their borders and apply for asylum.
 Across Germany, crowds formed at train stations to applaud and welcome the arrivals.

 In the following three months, an estimated 550,000 people entered Germany to apply for asylum, around half the total for the entire year.
 Though under pressure from conservative politicians, the German government refused to set an upper limit to the number of asylum applications it would accept, with Angela Merkel arguing that the "fundamental right to seek refuge...from the hell of war knows no limit."
 She famously declared her confidence that Germany could cope with the situation with "wir schaffen das" (roughly, "we can manage this").
 This phrase quickly became a symbol of her government's refugee policy.